GPA (Grade Point average)

 Your cumulative GPA provides an overall picture of your academic performance across all semesters.

-You can easily find your school district's GPA policy by visiting your district's website and checking out their course guide.
-It should be clearly outlined as any other important academic policies you need to know about.
-Make sure to familiarize yourself with these policies to stay on track and meet all necessary requirements.
+Your school district’s GPA policy can be found by visiting their website and checking out their course guide.
+It should be clearly outlined as any other critical academic policies you need to know about.
+You will want to familiarize yourself with these policies to stay on track and prepare for your post-secondary plans.